Learn about Australia’s largest industry, right now

 About the program

-The Bachelor of Property covers a comprehensive range of subjects within the property development and management industry, including construction practices, feasibility studies, finance, investment and valuation, property markets, sustainable development and urban development.
-This degree provides the opportunity to specialise in Property Valuation
+The Bachelor of Property provides a foundation for careers in the property development and management industry and the opportunity to specialise in Property Valuation.
+The degree provides a comprehensive range of subjects including construction practices, feasibility studies, finance, investment and valuation, property markets, corporate real estate, land economy, sustainable development and urban development.

 |Duration||6 semesters (2 years)|

 |Study area||Architecture and Built Environment|